 Prerequisite: Trig/Pre-Calculus Honors with a recommended minimum grade of 86%.
-This course is weighted 1.1

 This course is offered to the senior student who excels in Mathematics.
 It prepares the student to take the nationwide Advanced Placement Exam in May of the current school year.
-Students who are successful with that exam may be granted college creditby the academic institute they choose to enter after high school.
+Students who are successful with that exam may be granted college credit by the academic institute they choose to enter after high school.
 This course covers topics above and beyond the regular Calculus course with a strong emphasis on past Advanced Placement exams.
 It is a demanding course and will require the student to do Chapter 1 over the summer so that it is possible to cover all necessary topics by the beginning of May, prior to the exam.